google/comprehensive-rust/src/basic-syntax/methods.md

 # Methods

-Rust has methods, they are simply functions that are associated with a particular type.
-The first argument of a method is an instance of the type it is associated with:
+Methods are functions associated with a type.
+The `self` argument of a method is an instance of the type it is associated with:

 ```rust,editable
 struct Rectangle {